What is a machine? – 3 idiots machine definition breakdown

 • Pulley

-Also, I would like to add that just memorizing blindly doesn’t make any sense but understanding the definition would really help us to make our grip on the concepts much more better.
+Also, I would like to add that just memorizing blindly doesn’t make any sense, but understanding the definition would really help us to make our grip on the concepts much better.
 I would also be quite impressed if Chatur had the understanding of this beautiful definition.
 But sadly, the character ‘Chatur’ doesn’t seem to be interested in all this 🙁

 Keep Learning!

-1. Short Introduction to viscosity
+1. Short Introduction to Viscosity

 Let’s say you have water flowing over a flat plate.
 For sure, it’s not going to move freely.
-But, why do we say that ?
-The answer to this is : Viscosity.
+But why do we say that?
+The answer to this is: Viscosity.
 In simpler words, there is a kind of internal friction among the moving layers of the fluid.
 This resistance doesn’t let the fluid flow freely over the plate.

-You can say that : ‘Friction loves keeping all the layers together’.
-In technical terms, we say : “Friction opposes relative motion”.
+You can say that: ‘Friction loves keeping all the layers together’.
+In technical terms, we say: “Friction opposes relative motion”.
 Having this understanding, consider layer number 2.

 This fluid property of trying to keep and move the fluid ‘together’ is known as Viscosity.